Days Without Strife

 Trusting others is never worth the risk, and so the game feels lonely.

-The first solution to the loneliness problem was straightforward: Make each world power in the game into a 3 player team called a Faction.
+For Days Without Strife, the first solution to the loneliness problem was straightforward: Make each world power in the game into a 3 player team called a Faction.

 A player on a Faction can never be alone, and their teammates have no capacity to betray them.
 Being on a team also has the benefit of diffusing and redirecting the negative emotional energy from a betrayal, as when a group suffers a loss it often sparks a sort of righteous anger instead of lonely depression.
 Teams can support each other emotionally as they find a way to fight back.